tramitit/tramitit.github.io/content/english/blog/_index.md

 ---
-title: "Blog Posts"
+title: "How to guides"
 meta_title: ""
-description: "this is meta description"
+description: "Guides on submitting paperwork to the Spanish government"
 ---